Download Careers360 App

 Arithmetic Calculations

-Arithmetic calculations form a good quantitative reasoning base for CUET QA.
-This section tests the ability of doing quick and accurate calculations, involving percentages, ratios, averages, and other formula:
+Arithmetic calculations form a good quantitative reasoning base for CUET 2026 QA.
+This section tests the ability to do quick and accurate calculations, involving percentages, ratios, averages, and other formulas:

 Arithmetic calculations will be the primary component of most questions in CUET QA, and you would expect to get 4 or 5 questions in this section.